p0gram3r/kafka-workshop/05_kafka_streams/README.md

       return builder.build();
    }
    ```
 3. Start a console consumer to read from the target topic.
-Change the type of the value deserializer
+Use
-   to `org.apache.kafka.common.serialization.LongDeserializer` to see the actual numbers.
+   `--property value.deserializer=org.apache.kafka.common.serialization.LongDeserializer` to see the actual numbers.
 4. Start the applications, alongside the ArticleFilterApp.
 Start another console consumer to read the output of
    the ArticleFilterApp.
 5. Use a console producer to send some text messages to the `streams-text-input` topic.